Joining me for therapy online couldn’t be easier.

 After every session I will make brief notes on paper, your full name will not be used.
 You are welcome to see your notes at any time.
 This notebook will be kept in a locked drawer in my office.
 When our work together is over, your notes will be locked in a safe on my premises.
 After 72 months it will be destroyed.
 I do not keep notes electronically.

 What about confidentiality?

-Everything you say in the room will be confidential except if I believe you are about to harm yourself or someone else.
-I will talk to you about this, but I may have to get help, for example, from your doctor, to keep everyone safe.
+Everything you say will be confidential, except if I believe you are about to harm yourself or someone else, I will talk to you about this and I may have to get help, for example, from your GP, to keep everyone safe.